LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 ## Evaluation of the performance on the test set

-Evaluating the predictive accuracy of the model is equally easy:
+Evaluating the predictive accuracy of the model is equally easy.
+The news post text files that `fetch_20newsgroups` pulls data sets from are organized in *training* and *test* directories.
+To eveluate the performance of the classifier we will use the test posts.

 ```python
 import numpy as np